W3ND31/sofle-v2-oled-zmk/README.md

 - **Central Dongle**: Nice!Nano v2 with SH1106 display (129x64) for BLE coordination
 - **Display**: OLED SH1106 on the central dongle
 - **RGB Underglow**: WS2812 LEDs (36 LEDs per side, per-key RGB with underglow support)
-- **Encoders**: EC11 rotary encoders on both sides
+- **Encoders**: EC11 rotary encoders on both sides (left and right only, not on dongle)
+- **ZMK Studio**: Enabled for advanced configuration
+- **Mouse Support**: ZMK mouse feature enabled

 The RGB configuration is based on [zmk-for-keyboards](https://github.com/zmk-for-keyboards/zmk-for-keyboards) and uses GPIO 0.6 (SPI3 MOSI) for LED data communication.

 The central dongle is similar to the one available on [AliExpress](https://pt.aliexpress.com/item/1005009001752841.html) and allows the keyboard to function as a BLE central device, connecting to both sides (left/right) via Bluetooth.
+It supports up to **7 Bluetooth connections** (2 peripherals + 5 host profiles).

 ## 🎹 Default Keymap